michalmonday/CheriBSD-on-minimal-hardware/README.md

 This exact setting may not be necessary for this guide, but we provide it for reference and convenience.
 More information about these switches is available on [ZC706 User Guide](https://docs.xilinx.com/v/u/en-US/ug954-zc706-eval-board-xc7z045-ap-soc) page.

 ## 2\.
-Connect TTL-to-Converters to the J58 pins on ZC706 board.
+Connect TTL-to-USB Converters to the J58 pins on ZC706 board.

 Images below present the J58 connector connections to both converters, only the 1st converter is necessary to interact with CheriBSD (2nd one can be used to transfer files to/from it).
 Both images have the same orientation.